AdityaSingh25/LitLoop/README.md

 ### then npx prisma generate --no-engine ( to generate prisma client so that we can do User.findOne() etc etc)
 ### npm install @prisma/extention-accelerate ( to deploy on worker nodes )
 ### when you change something in prisma.schema you should run npx prisma migrate dev --name init_schema( it will take the latest schma from the file and the data base url from .env(actual db url) and do the changes in actual db
+### then generate the client using npm prisma generate --no-engine

 # .
 # .